lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-kubernetes.rst

 ..
 This section should provide a brief, top-level description of the procedure's purpose and utilization.
 Consider including the expected user and when the procedure will be performed.

-This procedure is intended for users of the Rubin Observatory that are interested in interacting with the Observatory Control System using Kubernetes.
-It contains basic procedures on how to get started with the Kubernetes.
-Kubernetes is the platform used to run many of the control system components and summit services.
+Kubernetes serves as the primary platform for deploying, and managing many of the Rubin Observatory Control System (OCS) components as well as several summit services.
+This procedure provides the initial steps for accessing the observatory’s Kubernetes clusters, obtaining the required configuration files, and preparing your environment to begin interacting with these resources.

-To get a list of the different environments see :ref:`Observing-Interface-Operational-Environments`
+To get a list of the different environments see :ref:`Observing-Interface-Operational-Environments`.

 .. _Observing-Interface-Getting-Started-Kubernetes-Precondition: